auth0-training/labs-node-create-an-application/README.md

 An auth0 training lab on implementing [OpenID Connect](https://openid.net/connect/) based authentication in and express application.

 > Note: This lab is an experimental release, and is built on a best-efforts basis by some Auth0 developers in their available innovation time.
 It is open-source licensed and free to use, and is not covered by any Auth0 Terms of Service or Agreements.
-If you have issues with this mab you can engage with the project's developer community through the repository GitHub Issues list, or contribute fixes and enhancements of your own via a Pull Request.
+If you have issues with this lab you can engage with the project's developer community through the repository GitHub Issues list, or contribute fixes and enhancements of your own via a Pull Request.
 ### Requirements

 You'll need an Auth0 account.
 If you do not already have one, you can create a free one [here](https://auth0.com/signup).